rsims55/Trashy_CMR/Trashy_CMR.md

     ##  [1] "CHIT" "DICH" "DICH" "DROM" "CHIT" "CHIT" "CRAB" "CRAB" "ANME" "CHIT"
     ## [11] "DROM" "PSP"  "AGRS" "PSP"  "MSPP" "DROM" "DROM" "OSTR" "PSP"  "AXDE"

+Future iterations may want to check the above taxa for any available biomass data.

 ------------------------------------------------------------------------

 # Functions

+The following are functions used to calculate biomass data with constants from the biomass equation calculation datasheet and inputs from measured taxa from the CMR lab.

 ``` r
 # Linear model function